-During the course of the year, the Bank established a Branch in Dublin, Republic of Ireland.
-The Bank also has branches located in Amsterdam, Milan and Paris.
-In addition, the Bank also has a representative office in Moscow.
-Subsequent to the year end, the Bank opened a Branch in Prague, Czech Republic on 2 June 2014.
+During the course of the year, the Bank established a Branch in Madrid, Spain and Prague, Czech Republic.
+The Bank also has branches located in Amsterdam, Dublin, Milan and Paris.

 The Bank also has a one per cent shareholding in ZAO Sumitomo Mitsui Rus Bank, a commercial banking company located in Moscow.